 Children with anxiety require education.
 If your child is experiencing anxiety, it is important not to yell, tease or demean them for their anxious thoughts and behaviors.
 Also, if you yourself are outwardly anxious, your behavior will feed into your child’s anxiety and perpetuate the problem.

 ANXIETY in CHILDREN and SPECIAL EDUCATION:

-and is only experiencing anxiety issues, they may not qualify for special education.
-Anxiety in children alone is not considered a qualifying condition unless it is severe enough to warrant the label of Emotionally Disturbed.
+Just like ADD/ADHD, anxiety by itself is not considered a qualifying condition for special education, unless it is severe enough to warrant a label of Other Health Impaired.

 However, anxiety in children is covered under Section 504 of the American Disabilities Act and your child can receive modifications and accommodations in their classroom through a 504 plan.
 Examples of accommodations include extra time on tests, taking exams in an alternative setting, alternative homework assignments or adjustments in their school day.
 Another common modification is for them to have a special hall pass to go to a safe place and person in case they experience a panic attack during the school day.

 If your child is experiencing anxiety and it is affecting their performance in school, you should schedule a meeting with your school’s Student Study Team (SST) so the team can evaluate your child’s situation and make a recommendation for school success.

 If a child with an IEP for a learning disaiblity also has anxiety issues, social and emotional goals should be included in their IEP along with their academic goals.
 These may include: